 Pollock appear to be non-migratory and stay around the same area for the whole of their lives.
 They will, however, move into deeper water in the colder winter months and may go as far as several miles offshore.
 During this time they will also spawn.
 For this reason pollock is seen as a summer species by UK anglers as this is the only time they will be caught from the shore with regularity.

-Pollock from European waters are not commercially caught in large numbers, although recent years have seen the popularity of this species rise as people look for a sustainable whitefish alternative to cod and haddock.
+Pollock from European waters are not commercially caught in large numbers, although recent years have seen the popularity of this species rise as people look for a sustainable whitefish alternative in response to declining numbers of cod and haddock.
 While pollock is a perfectly acceptable table fish (and is a member of the cod family) it is seen as inferior to cod and haddock and does not command as high a price as either of these species.
 In 2009 the UK supermarket Sainsbury’s attempted to re-brand pollock under the new name of ‘Colin’ (which is the French word for hake) on the basis that many consumers were avoiding buying pollock because of its name.
 The Alaskan pollock (Theragra chalcogrammaalso, also known as the walleye pollock) is one of the most important commercial fish in the world.
 The huge numbers of Alaskan pollock found in the Bering sea and the Gulf of Alaska led to this area being described as the last genuine major fishery left in the world.
 However, these fish are only distantly related to the pollock that live in European waters.

 Confusion with Coalfish

 Sometimes anglers get the pollock confused with the closely related coalfish.
 While both fish are broadly similar in both appearance, feeding and behaviour there are a number of clear differences, and with a little knowledge it soon becomes easy to tell these two species apart.
 See a detailed guide explaining the differences between these two species by clicking here.

 Techniques and Methods to Catch Pollock